 SI.
-No. Course Marks mination and Evaluation Scheme of examination 70 ex 3 h emester-end camination of nours duration (External evaluation) The examination question paper in theory courses shall be for a maximum of 70 marks.
+No. Course Marks Exa mination and Evaluation Scheme of examination 70 S ex 3 h emester-end amination of ours duration (External evaluation) The examination question paper in theory courses shall be for a maximum of 70 marks.
 The question paper shall be of descriptive type with 5 questions, taken one from each unit of syllabus, having internal choice and all 5 questions shall be answered.
 All questions carry equal marks.
-1. Theory F Mid-term amination of The question paper shall be of descriptive type with 4 essay type questions out of which 3 are to be answered and evaluated for 24 marks and also 6 short answer questions out of which all are to be answered and evaluated for 6 marks.
-30 2 h iours duration (Internal evaluation).
+1. Theory Mid-term The question paper shall be of descriptive type with 4 essay type questions out of which 3 are to be answered and evaluated for 24 marks and also 6 short answer questions out of which all are to be answered and evaluated for 6 marks.
+30 2 h amination of iours duration (Internal evaluation).
 Two mid-term examinations each for 30 marks are to be conducted.
-For a total of 30 marks, 75% of better one of the two and 25% of the other one are added and finalized.
-Mid-I: After first spell of instruction (I to II Units).
-Mid-II: After second spell of Semester-end Lab instruction (III to V Units).
-50 marks are allotted for 50 3 h (Exte nination for nours duration ernal uation) laboratory/drawing examination during semester-end.
+For a of 30 marks, 75% of better one of the two and 25% of the other one are added and finalized.
+Mid-1: After first spell of instruction (I to II Units). instruction (III to V Units).
+50 Semester-end Lab Examination for 3 hours duration (External 50 marks are allotted for laboratory/drawing examination during semester-end.
 2 Laboratory 50 30 Day-to-Day evaluation for Performance in laboratory experiments and Record.
 (Internal evaluation).
 Two laboratory examinations, which includes Day-to-Day evaluation and Practical test, each for 50 marks are to be evaluated.
 For a total of 50 marks 75% of better one of the two and 25% of the other one are added and finalized.
-Laboratory examination-1: Shall 20 Practical test (Internal evaluation). be conducted just before I mid-term examinations.
-Laboratory examination-II: Shall be conducted just before II midterm examinations. a) Seminar 100 ester-end nination 100 marks are allotted for Seminar during semester-end evaluation by the Seminar Evaluation Committees (SECs) as given in 12.2.1.
-3 b)Comprehensive Assessment 100 ester-end nination Comprehensive Assessment shall be conducted as given in 12.2.2 as semester-end evaluation for 100 marks.
-Des less Marile 200 100 External evaluation Semester-end Project Viva-Voce Examination by Committee as detailed in 12.2.3 for 100 marks.
-4 Project Work 200 100 Internal evaluation Continuous evaluation by the Project Evaluation Committees (PECs) as detailed in 12.2.3 for 100 marks.
+Laboratory examination-I: Shall 20 Practical test (Internal evaluation). be conducted just before I mid-term examinations.
+Laboratory examination-II: Shall be conducted just before II mid- term examinations.
+S a) Seminar 100 Sem Exar ester-end nination 100 marks are allotted for Seminar during semester-end evaluation by the Seminar Evaluation Committees (SECs) as given in 12.2.1.
+3 b)Comprehensive Assessment 100 Sem Exar ester-end nination Comprehensive Assessment shall be conducted as given in 12.2.2 as semester-end evaluation for 100 marks.
+100 External evaluation Semester-end Project Viva-Voce Examination by Committee as detailed in 12.2.3 for 100 marks 4 Project Work 200 100 Internal evaluation Continuous evaluation by the Project Evaluation Committees ( PECs ) as detailed in 12, 2, 3 for 100 marks